joel-hamill/techwriter-takehome/questions/index.md

 ### What are the default topics created when you install Confluent Platform using the quick start?

-Scenario: After you complete step 1 of [this quick start](https://docs.confluent.io/platform/current/get-started/platform-quickstart.html), open Control Center at http://localhost:9021/.
+Scenario: After you complete step 1 of [this quick start](https://docs.confluent.io/platform/current/get-started/platform-quickstart.html), open Control Center at http://localhost:9021/ (note that Control Center takes a few minutes to load in your browser).
 What are the names of the default topics that are created by Kafka?

 ### What is the name of the Connect cluster that is created?

-Scenario: Complete step 2 of [this quick start](https://docs.confluent.io/platform/current/get-started/platform-quickstart.html).
-What is the name of the Connect cluster that is created?
+Scenario: In Control Center, click on **Connect** in the left-hand navigation.
+What is the name of the Connect cluster that displays?